Plumbing repair frozen

 Frequently Asked Questions

-To prevent frozen pipes, make sure your pipes are properly insulated, seal any drafts or openings, and allow faucets to drip during extreme cold weather.
+To prevent frozen pipes, insulate exposed pipes, seal any cracks or drafts, and let faucets drip during extreme cold.

-What should I do if my pipes have already frozen?
+What should I do if my pipes are already frozen?

-If your pipes are already frozen, try to thaw them using a space heater, hair dryer, or by running hot water.
-If the pipes have burst, call a professional plumber immediately to assess the damage and make repairs.
+If your pipes are frozen, try to slowly thaw them using a space heater, hair dryer, or warm towels.
+Avoid using open flames.
+If the pipes are severely frozen or burst, call a professional plumber immediately.

 Connect with certified professionals in your area